edgedb/edgedb/docs/reference/admin/configure.rst

 .. versionchanged:: _default

-    :eql:synopsis:`configure current database` is used to configure an individual EdgeDB database within a server instance with the changes persisted across server restarts.
+    :eql:synopsis:`configure current database` is used to configure an individual Gel database within a server instance with the changes persisted across server restarts.

 .. versionchanged:: 5.0

-    :eql:synopsis:`configure current branch` is used to configure an individual EdgeDB branch within a server instance with the changes persisted across server restarts.
+    :eql:synopsis:`configure current branch` is used to configure an individual Gel branch within a server instance with the changes persisted across server restarts.

-:eql:synopsis:`configure instance` is used to configure the entire EdgeDB instance with the changes persisted across server restarts.
+:eql:synopsis:`configure instance` is used to configure the entire Gel instance with the changes persisted across server restarts.
 This variant acts directly on the file system and cannot be rolled back, so it cannot be used in a transaction block.